openapi-ts/openapi-typescript/docs/examples.md

 ## Hono with [`openapi-ts-router`](https://github.com/builder-group/community/tree/develop/packages/openapi-ts-router)

-[`openapi-ts-router`](https://github.com/builder-group/community/tree/develop/packages/openapi-ts-router) fits when the OpenAPI document should constrain the server code that implements it.
-It wraps a [Hono router](https://hono.dev/docs/api/routing), keeps OpenAPI path strings such as `/pet/{petId}` in route registration, and TypeScript rejects unknown paths, wrong methods, missing required schemas, and JSON success responses that do not match the schema.
+[`openapi-ts-router`](https://github.com/builder-group/community/tree/develop/packages/openapi-ts-router) fits when server code should stay aligned with the OpenAPI document.
+It wraps a [Hono router](https://hono.dev/docs/api/routing) and lets route registration use OpenAPI path strings such as `/pet/{petId}`.
+TypeScript rejects unknown paths, wrong methods, missing required schemas, and JSON success responses that do not match the schema.
 Validate request parts with any [Standard Schema](https://standardschema.dev/) library, then read parsed values from `c.req.valid()`.

 ::: code-group